cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/ps8.2_field-charge.md

 ## Problems

-1. **Computation:** A point charge of +3.0 μC is placed at the origin.
-What is the magnitude and direction of the electric field 25 cm away from the charge along the x-axis?
+1. A point charge of +3.0 μC is placed at the origin.
+    - What is the magnitude and direction of the electric field 25 cm away from the charge along the x-axis?

-   **Conceptual:** Explain what the direction of the electric field tells you about the force a positive test charge would experience at that point.
+    - Explain what the direction of the electric field tells you about the force a positive test charge would experience at that point.

 <details markdown="1">
 <summary>Solution</summary>